 Start of the activity named "Wellspring of Science Inspirations - Children's Schoolhouse of Dreams" by Sony Education Foundation

 The activity was begun with Dr.Hideki Shirakawa, Professor Emeritus pf Tsukuba University and Nobel laureate in the category of chemistry, acting as the principal.
 The purpose is to nurture children's curiosity and refine their sensibility through contact with nature.
 Every summer, the program holds social experience for children who are in the fifth or higher grade of elementary school or second or lower grade of junior high school.

-The new workshop with the ideas from employees were held to commemorate the 50th anniversary of social contribution activities.
+A new workshop with ideas from employees were held to commemorate the 50th anniversary of social contribution activities.

 "Sony Science Program" has been launched as a collective term for the diversity of activities to support scientific education conducted by companies in the Sony Group.
 As a commemorative event, the new ideas if the workshops being collected from employees and some of the ideas were implemented during summer vacation.